hchia93/vulkan-tutorial-triangle/README.md

 This repository serves as my **Vulkan** learning project.
 The primary goal is to complete the tutorial [vulkan-tutorial.com](https://vulkan-tutorial.com/Drawing_a_triangle), understand the concepts, and able to render a legendary triangle at the end of the tutorial.

 The original project setup required to setup `glm` and `glfw` dependencies.
 To remove the complexity, I have utilized `Cursor` to configture a modern build workflow setup using **CMake**.
-I hope the project can be easily cloned and runnable using **Windows Batch Script**
+I hope the project cloning and dependencies setup is made easier using **Windows Batch Script**.

 ### ⚠️ Work-In-Progress